kbaird/Fate-XSLT/characters/Banished/cthulhu_missionaries.md

 # Cthulhu Missionaries
 for _Banished_ Campaign
+- "Children of the Forgiving God"
+- "Followers of the Iron God of Eternal Mercy"

 New foreign religion from "the West" (or elsewhere, anyway) Lovecraftian secrets behind a smile